cfiorentini/intuitR/README.md

 meanining that `intuitR` is the command to launch the prover.
-Note that  the executable `intuitR` is located inside the directory `dist-newstyle`.
+The executable `intuitR` is located inside the directory `dist-newstyle`.

 Running